-You’re excited to start watching and walking dogs, and we’re excited for you to join the nation’s largest network of pet sitters and dog walkers.
-We thought we’d take this opportunity to to shed some light on some common questions people have when they’re revving up their business.
+As a sitter, you’re excited to start watching and walking dogs, and we’re excited for you to join the nation’s largest network of pet sitters and dog walkers.
+We thought we’d take this opportunity to to shed some light on some common questions people have when they’re building their business.

 What services can I offer?